 - AMHPs who may be asked to provide evidence for an application

 - All other health and social care professionals who may be the ‘Nominated Point of Contact’ and be asked to deal with requests from debt advice providers related to a mental health crisis Breathing Space

 HM Treasury also provides useful Guidance on Breathing Space for mental health professionals.

 People facing debt with a mental health condition but who aren’t in crisis, may be eligible to apply for the regular Breathing Space scheme preventing creditors from enforcing debts and adding interest and charges for up to 60 days.

 Breathing Space Webinars

-We are running webinars in July to help explain the new breathing space legislation and how it can benefit people experiencing a mental health crisis and debt problems.
+We are running webinars to help explain the new breathing space legislation and how it can benefit people experiencing a mental health crisis and debt problems.
 Please sign up using the links below: